ATCC-Bioinformatics/genome_portal_api/README.md

 <summary>Usage</summary>

 ```
-  download_all_genomes() is a function intended to download the JSON metadata for ALL ATCC genomes currently available on the ATCC Genome Portal.
+  download_all_genomes() is a function intended to download the JSON metadata for ALL ATCC® genomes currently available on the ATCC® Genome Portal.
   This function will store the results as the variable "global_genome_metadata", and will also report to stdOUT.

   --------- USAGE ---------